Skip Navigation

 • You should allow up to 45 minutes for your online interview.

-• Whilst your online interview is taking place, please ensure that you have no one else present in the room with you – this will allow you to focus fully on the interview without distraction.
+• Whilst your online interview is taking place, please ensure that you have no one else present in the room with you – this will allow you to focus fully on the online interview without distraction.

 • You will be interviewed by a small panel, which is likely to include a member of academic staff alongside representatives from outside the University such as carers, service-users, practitioners and employers.
-Your interview will take around 30 minutes and you will be asked a number of questions relating to yourself and your chosen career pathway.
+Your interview will take around 45 minutes and you will be asked a number of questions relating to yourself and your chosen career pathway.

-What to have with you
+What to have with you on the day

 Photographic ID

-What we are looking for
+What we’re looking for

 You will be interviewed to see whether you: